Building and Contributing to Documentation¶

 If the page includes multiple sub-headings (H2, H3), we usually use sentence-case unless the titles include terminology that is supposed to be capitalized.

-- If you are cross-referencing to a different page within our website,
+If you are cross-referencing to a different page within our website, use the

 docrole and not a hyperlink.

-- If you are cross-referencing to a section within our website,
+If you are cross-referencing to a section within our website, use the

 refrole with the label from the autosectionlabel extension.